11ty/eleventy-base-blog/src/posts/2019/the-relativity-of-wrong.md

 ---
-pageTitle: The Relativity of Wrong
+title: The Relativity of Wrong
 date: 2019-12-02
 tags: general
 ---